biosimulations/biosimulations/docs/users/faqs.md

     Most of these tools are not fully compliant with the SED-ML and COMBINE/OMEX archive standards.

+**Can projects include multiple models, simulations, and/or visualizations?**

+Yes.
+Projects can include one or more models, one or more simulations of those models, and zero or more visualizations of the results of those simulations.

+**Where can I find example COMBINE/OMEX archives?**

+BioSimulations provides many archives.
+In addition, several example archives are available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/dev/examples).

 **How can I validate a COMBINE/OMEX archive?**

 [runBioSimulations](https://run.biosimulations.org) provides a simple web-based tool for validating COMBINE/OMEX archives.
 [BioSimulators-utils](https://github.com/Biosimulators/Biosimulators_utils) provides a command-line tool and a Python API for validating COMBINE/OMEX archives.

-**Where can I find example COMBINE/OMEX archives?**

-BioSimulations provides many archives.
-In addition, several example archives are available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/dev/examples).

 **How can I find a simulation tool for executing similar simulations on my machine?**